 And now, I find myself here- in the Levant, my grandmothers’ (and grandfathers’) ancestral place.
 By a complete stroke of serendipity.
 Each day I live here--even on the hardest ones--I give thanks for the beautiful, sometimes painful, deeply connected feeling that floods me daily.
 I’ve been longing for this feeling all my life.

 I was born into beauty but also, into loss.
 And now, finally, by experiencing the Middle East, by living “back home”, by tasting and smelling and seeing all that was described to me as a child--even the profounding palpable struggle... by taking it all in and sharing it with my family, I am finding at least a piece of what was lost.
 And on most days, it is a sweet, deep, achingly beautiful feeling.

 It is this “finding” that Soul Roots seeks to share with the world.
 This connection can only come from a sensory connection with the land of our origins.
 Culinary traditions are a gift from our ancestors.
-And Soul Roots brings you the very best flavors s from Lebanon and the Levant.
-So you too can enjoy the authenticity of this place wherever you may be.
-And contribute to the lives of our farmers and the youth of this precious land.
+And Soul Roots brings you the very best flavors from Lebanon and the Levant so you too can enjoy the authenticity of this place wherever you may be and contribute to the lives of our farmers and the youth of this precious land.